skorotkiewicz/6obcy-tui/README.md

 $ nano .env
 ```

-Auto welcome message can be set in .env, this message will be sent every time the confersation starts.
+Auto welcome message can be set in .env, this message will be sent every time the conversation starts.

 ```
 $ nano .env